 Building markets for sustainable cooling technology in Indonesia

-Energy efficiency is considered the ‘fifth fuel’ because it is the cheapest and cleanest option available to countries looking to transition away from their dependency on fossil fuels and to achieve the goals of the Paris Agreement on climate change.
+Energy efficiency is considered the ‘first fuel’ because it is the cheapest and cleanest option available to countries looking to transition away from their dependency on fossil fuels and to achieve the goals of the Paris Agreement on climate change.

 Improving the efficiency for heating and cooling buildings is one of the most effective ways to reduce overall energy consumption.
 It is also good for business.
 In Indonesia, property developers and businesses such as convenience stores are proving how valuable energy efficiency can be on their bottom-lines.